-That said, it’s also worth bearing in mind how the all-new Scott Spark, a pure XC race bike, now has 120mm at both the front and rear.
-Like we said, XC race bikes are changing!
+That said, it’s also worth bearing in mind how the Scott Spark, a pure XC race bike, now has 120mm at both the front and rear.
+As we said, XC race bikes are changing.

 Scott knows a thing or two about making great cross-country bikes – the outgoing Spark was hugely popular on the XC scene – so it’ll be interesting to see if longer travel on dedicated race bikes will start to catch on.

-Cassette sizes usually range from a 10- or 11-tooth sprocket for the hardest gear, and a 51- or 52-tooth sprocket for the easiest climbing gear.
+Cassette sizes usually range from a 10- or 11-tooth sprocket for the hardest gear to a 51- or 52-tooth sprocket for the easiest climbing gear.

 This is a pretty big spread and should keep those legs turning up the steepest of climbs.